aethercloud-ai/agentauthnz/README.md

 ## Error Handling

-The library provides comprehensive error handling with the `OAuth2OIDCError` exception.
+The library provides comprehensive error handling with the `OAuth2OIDCError` and `SecurityError` exceptions.

 ### Common Error Scenarios